ChristopherSiems/Racos-automation/README.md

 ```

 3. Create an organized file structure within the `plots` directory.
 The direct child file of `plots` should have the same name as the test.
 It should contain sub-directories for each plot generated with the data collected from the test.
+In these subdirectories, include files called `dummy` to guarantee the existence of the directories.

 4. Define how the plots generated from this data should be constructed, using Matplotlib, within a function in the `helpers/plotting.py` file.
 The outputted files should be in the `.png` format and should be named like below: